ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The KDC checks the authentication credential to be valid for the group identified by GROUPNAME.
 That is, it checks that the authentication credential has the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.

    If this verification fails, the handler MUST reply with a 4.00 (Bad Request) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 2 ("Authentication credential incompatible with the group configuration").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 2 ("Authentication credential incompatible with the group configuration").

 * The KDC verifies the PoP evidence contained in the 'client_cred_verify' field.
 Application profiles of this specification MUST specify the exact approaches used to verify the PoP evidence, and MUST specify which of those approaches is used in which case (REQ14).

    If the PoP evidence does not pass verification, the handler MUST reply with a 4.00 (Bad Request) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
-The value of the 'error' field MUST be set to 3 ("Invalid Proof-of-Possession evidence").
+The response MUST have Content-Format set to application/concise-problem-details+cbor and is formatted as defined in {{kdc-if-errors}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field  MUST be set to 3 ("Invalid Proof-of-Possession evidence").

 If no authentication credential is included in the 'client_cred' field, the handler checks if an authentication credential is already associated with the received access token and to the group identified by GROUPNAME (see also {{ssec-key-distribution-exchange}}).
 Note that the same joining node may use different authentication credentials in different groups, and all those authentication credentials would be associated with the same access token.